-- Non-Instructional Representatives Selected by the BTU Parents At-Large At-Large At-Large - c.
+- c.
 The Superintendent or designee shall be included as part of the PDN.
 The Superintendent shall select other members for PDN as appropriate to align the Network with Florida State Statutes. - d.
 One (1) representative from each collaborating State University up to a maximum of two (2) from universities to be appointed by the Dean(s) of the College(s) of Education, and one (1) representative from Broward Community College. - e.
 The School Board shall reserve the right to request additional nominees from any of the above upon official notice.
 The Chairperson shall be elected by and from the Network membership.
 The Director of the Human Resource Development Division or designee shall serve as executive officer to the Network. - f.
 The Network shall not exceed thirty (30) bargaining-unit members.
 All questions pertaining to representation shall be resolved by a majority vote of the Network. - g.
 The PDN Executive Board shall consist of eight (8) members recommended by the Superintendent.
 The BTU shall appoint one (1) representative to the Executive Board.
 The Executive Board meetings shall be scheduled monthly. - h.
 The Directors of Elementary and Secondary Education or designee shall attend Executive Board meetings. - i.
-The PDN committee bargaining unit members who conduct activities such as but not limited to, training programs, provide coaching assistance, coordinate curriculum council functions or offer assistance in planning and/or the implementation of professional development events shall be compensated for their efforts beyond the normal workday at their hourly rate. - 2.
-Reports: The PDN shall present their respective reports and recommendations to the Board through the Superintendent and Council Chairpersons.
+The PDN committee bargaining unit members who conduct activities such as but not limited to, training programs, provide coaching assistance, coordinate curriculum council functions or offer assistance in planning and/or the implementation of professional development events shall be compensated for their efforts beyond the normal workday at their hourly rate.

-- 3. Sub-Committees-Curriculum Councils: Curriculum councils shall function as sub-committees of the Professional Development Network (PDN).
+- 2. Reports: The PDN shall present their respective reports and recommendations to the Board through the Superintendent and Council Chairpersons. - 3.
+Sub-Committees-Curriculum Councils: Curriculum councils shall function as sub-committees of the Professional Development Network (PDN).
 All members of the PDN will serve on at least one curriculum council committee.
 PDN members not associated with a designated content subject area may select the curriculum council committee on which they will serve. - a.
-Curriculum councils shall be established under the direction of the Division of Instruction and shall be comprised of the department or grade level chairperson, team leader or other representative. - responsible b.
-The council shall for developing be concerning evaluation, recommendations the planning, implementation development. and articulation of respective subject areas and/or grade level curricula. - c.
+Curriculum councils shall be established under the direction of the Division of Instruction and shall be comprised of the department or grade level chairperson, team leader or other representative. - The b. council shall be responsible for developing recommendations concerning the evaluation, planning. development. implementation and articulation of the respective subject areas and/or grade level curricula. - c.
 The County Curriculum Council sub-committees shall elect a chairperson from among its members. - d.
 Meetings of the Council shall be held as required to fulfill their duties and responsibilities. - e.
 The Council's sub-committee shall present their respective reports and recommendations to the Board through the Council Chairpersons, the Division of Instruction, and the Superintendent. - f.
 District level subject area and/or grade level administrators/supervisors shall serve in advisory capacities to their respective curriculum council committees. - g.
-The Directors of Elementary Education and Secondary Education shall serve in advisory capacities to the respective curriculum council committees and shall meet with the curriculum committees in their regularly scheduled monthly meetings. - 4.
-The PDN shall perform the duties and responsibilities as provided by Florida Statutes and shall make recommendations for an appropriate budget. - 5.
-All names submitted must meet the criteria contained in the Board approved job descriptions.
+The Directors of Elementary Education and Secondary Education shall serve in advisory capacities to the respective curriculum council committees and shall meet with the curriculum committees in their regularly scheduled monthly meetings.

-The PDN Committee shall select one of its members to serve on the

-Superintendent's Ad Hoc Teachers Committee.
+- 4. The PDN shall perform the duties and responsibilities as provided by Florida Statutes and shall make recommendations for an appropriate budget. - 5.
+All names submitted must meet the criteria contained in the Board approved job descriptions. - 6.
+The PDN Committee shall select one of its members to serve on the Superintendent's Ad Hoc Teachers Committee.

-ARTICLE TEN EMPLOYEE PREPARATION.
-CONFERENCE AND PLANNING
+ARTICLE TEN EMPLOYEE PREPARATION, CONFERENCE AND PLANNING